Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 ![PIR_Assembled](media/PIR_Motion_Detector.jpg)

+## Tips, Tricks, and Traps

+- When you go to take a long shower (> 10 minutes), verify that the bathroom motion sensor sees you!
+Look for the blue light.
+- For showers longer for 20 minutes, for powerwwash vendors, or other vvendors using water, use the manual override.
+-
 ## Home Assistant Screens

 - These screens along with Yang's will help you navigate your way through the software: